jaseg/tachibana_talk/README.rst

 fixed pattern signifying the start-of-payload.
 In case the pattern is not found and the incoming pixel data is not part of an active payload, the pixel data is directly forwarded to the frame buffer for intermediate storage ([#triplebuf]_).

-.. [#triplebuf] This is necessary to cross from the LVDS input clock domain into the system clock domain.
-Clocking the
-    entire system from the LVDS clock is not a realistic option since there are no guarantees made on when this clock will be active or its performance characteristics.
-Especially the serializer should probably be fed from a reliable, clean clock source to avoid problems with marginal downstream devices.
-In contrast to a fully source-synchronous implementation this mostly comes at the cost of a higher delay (up to two frames) as compared to several pixels up to a few full lines.
-However, it does provide potential for comparatively painless future extension of the system to mutiple inputs or outputs.

 The output of the pixel data buffer is fed into the buffer switch which in case no payload is being processed will directly forward it to the output LVDS serializer, which is connected to the display itself.
 A consequence of this design is that the raw display signal, except for specific payload, will never touch any part of the system except for